Khalid Mehmood Soomro

-Khalid Mehmood Soomro (7 May 1959 to 29 November 2014) was a Pakistani religious leader.
+Khalid Mehmood Soomro (7 May 1959 – 29 November 2014) was a Pakistani physician, politician, and religious leader.

 Early life

-He studied at Chandka Medical College in 1976, and in 1984 he graduated with a degree of MBBS.
+He studied at Chandka Medical College and graduated with a degree of MBBS.
 He completed postgraduate studies in Islamic culture from Sachal Sarmast Oriental College Larkana, and completed his religious studies from the International Islamic University, Islamabad International Islamic University Islamabad, with distinction.
 Soomro obtained a degree from Al-Azhar University, Egypt, where he was a student of Gad al-Haq, the university Vice-Chancellor.

 Career

-His father belonged to an Islamic and Political Party called Jamiat Ulama-e-Islam Pakistan. in 1988, his political career started when he was chosen as Secretary General in Jamiat-ulmae-Islam [Sindh].
+His father belonged to an Islamic and Political Party called Jamiat Ulama-e-Islam Pakistan.
+In 1988, his political career started when he was chosen as Secretary General in Jamiat-Ulama e-Islam [Sindh].
 On several occasions, he was a candidate for the Provincial and National Assembly.

 He served as Senator of JUI-F from Sindh in Senate of Pakistan.

 Soomro set up a welfare organization called Al Mehmood Social Welfare Organization Pakistan.